szachovy/superset-cluster/README.md

 ### Development

 For development purposes, you can set up and run end-to-end tests from the test suite locally.
+Testing infrastructure remains preserved.
 Please refer to [the testing guide](tests/TESTING.md) for more information.

 ```bash
 cd tests